Alex Hartley (cricketer)

-Alexandra Hartley (born 6 September 1993) is an English cricketer who currently plays for Lancashire, North West Thunder and Welsh Fire.
-She plays as a left-arm orthodox spin bowler.
+Alexandra Hartley (born 6 September 1993) is an English former cricketer who played as a left-arm orthodox spin bowler.
 Between 2016 and 2019, she appeared in 28 One Day Internationals and four Twenty20 Internationals for England, and was part of the side that won the 2017 World Cup.
-She has previously played domestic cricket for Middlesex, Surrey Stars, Lancashire Thunder and Manchester Originals in England, as well as Tasmania and Hobart Hurricanes in Australia.
+She played domestic cricket for Lancashire, Middlesex, Surrey Stars, Lancashire Thunder, North West Thunder, Manchester Originals and Welsh Fire in England, as well as Tasmania and Hobart Hurricanes in Australia.

 Early life

 Hartley was born on 6 September 1993 in Blackburn, Lancashire.
 Hartley attended Ribblesdale High School in Clitheroe, Ribble Valley.